haimbilia/BuyHub/readme.txt

     => 063812 - Seller : When the Seller adds a pickup address it is showing twice.
     => 063825 - Buyer: 404 error page is showing while the buyer clicking on the "Write A Review" option on the product details page
     => 063808 - Seller: Shipping charges are showing on the order details page at the seller's end if shipping is provided by the admin
+    => 063922 - Seller/Buyer/Affiliate/Advertiser: Sign In page design is not aligned/correct while clicking on the "Withdraw" option under the My credit section if the session is expired

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last